telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 ## Introduction

 Telos is an open source platform built for launching decentralized applications with a variety of features powered by Smart Contracts.
-Telos is the first EVM built on top of an EOSIO blockchain powering web3 developers to quickly build on Telos as Solidity based Dapps work out-of-the-box.
+Telos is the first EVM built on top of EOSIO blockchain software empowering web3 developers and node operators to leverage a swift and distributed web3 platform.
+Telos is EVM compatible meaning that Solidity and Viper compiled into Byte code works on the EVM making this a very inviting platform for developers.

-A key difference between Telos and other decentralized networks is the EVM architecture.
-Over time, people have come to a false understanding that layer 1 blockchains have to be forked off of Ethereum EVM client implementations, this is not the case for Telos EVM as it has been built from the ground up.
+A key difference between Telos and other touring complete blockchains is the EVM architecture.
+The Telos EVM lives on a Smart Contract ontop of the native network which makes it unique to its competitors.
 The Telos protocol employs a novel approach to consensus to achieve a quick finality, energy efficient, and high throughput blockchain with strong safety guarentees and robust governance features.

 ## TELOS Native